e253503/My-Euler-Project/README.md

 I would like to thank Project Euler creators and I hope my trials can be useful for someone else.
 May the force be with you
 Orcun
+Edit: 28.12.2020
+I solved 2 of them and updated solved questions up to 17.